For many, Japanese cuisine contains the best of everything.

 We highly recommend their soft shell crab tempura.
 And the DenDeke karaage is also a winner.
 Why not try one of their fabulous sakes to wash down your food?
 Fortunately, the bar staff are always more than happy to offer recommendations as to which sake matches which dish.
 With help like this, you will want to come back time and time again.

-Whether you want a hearty bowl of ramen made from the freshest locally sourced produce or to chow down in a generous portion of katsu curry, Melbourne has it.
-Perhaps, you feel like lighter bites such as hand-crafted gyoza and sensational sushi dishes?
-Don’t worry.
-In Melbourne, you will find authentic, Japanese food to satisfy any craving.
+Whether you seek a hearty bowl of ramen made from the freshest locally sourced produce, or wish to chow down in a generous portion of katsu curry, Melbourne will have you covered.

 Perhaps, you want a lighter bite, such as hand-crafted gyoza or fresh sushi?
 Or simply wish to savour a few slices of tender sashimi?

 Don’t worry: In Melbourne, you will your choice of authentic, delightful Japanese cuisine.